It is ComReg’s objective to ensure compliance, at all times, with best practice in Corporate Governance.

 Protected Disclosures Annual Report

-- Year ended 30 June 2021: No disclosures were made by employees of ComReg.
+- For the reporting year ended 30 June 2021: No disclosures were made by employees of ComReg.
 2 protected disclosures were made to the Commission for Communications Regulation as a prescribed person and are detailed below:

 - One protected disclosure was made in the telecommunications sector and related to alleged non-compliance with spectrum licensing requirements.